MartinIngesen/HonnyPotter/readme.txt

 FTP or access the WordPress installation, navigate to the HonnyPotter folder and delete the log.

 == Changelog ==

+= 1.3 =
+* Added some links to the GitHub repo, and information re: how to contact me for bugs or issues.

 = 1.2 =
 * Fixed issue `[Fatal error :( #1](https://github.com/MartinIngesen/HonnyPotter/issues/1)` by rewriting the code for randomizing logfile-names.